ankitakashyap05/ankitakashyap05/README.md

 - 🔭 &nbsp; I’m currently working on something cool
 - 🎓 &nbsp; Studying Electronics and Communication Engineering at National Insititute of Technology,Hamirpur.
 - 💼 &nbsp; Volunteer at SPEC-NITH
-- 🌱 &nbsp; Learning more about Machine Learning & other technical things.

  <br/>